Natural Resources (KDNR)

 Eco-Cultural Revitalization

-The Eco-Cultural Revitalization Program restores the balance between people, fire, water, and forest.
-By combining traditional practices with modern science, we heal landscapes, revitalize cultural burning, and support the renewal of species and habitats across Karuk homelands.
+The Eco-Cultural Revitalization Branch works to balance our human relationships with the land, air, water, plants and animals.
+By applying traditional/cultural principles and practices, while integrating modern science, we heal landscapes, revitalize cultural connections, and help effectuate the renewal of species and habitats throughout our Karuk homelands and beyond.

 We are building the Eco-Cultural Revitalization Fund and need your help!
 Please consider donating today.